bindhusaahithi/Netflix-Analysis/README.md

 # Future Improvements

-Possible extensions of this project:

-- Build an **interactive dashboard using Streamlit**
-- Implement a **Netflix recommendation system using machine learning**
-- Perform **sentiment analysis on Netflix reviews**
-- Train a **model to predict popular content categories**
+Build an interactive dashboard using Streamlit or Power BI Add deeper analysis by release year and country-genre combinations Perform sentiment analysis on Netflix reviews or descriptions Train a recommendation or classification model on content metadata Compare Netflix patterns with other streaming platforms

+---

+# Final Conclusion
+This analysis shows that Netflix's catalog growth was especially aggressive in the late 2010s, with Movies remaining the dominant content type.
+The platform also reflects strong international breadth, with major contributions from the United States, India, and the United Kingdom.
+Overall, the findings highlight how exploratory data analysis can reveal meaningful patterns in content strategy, audience targeting, and global production trends.

 ---